dianasgit/dianasgit/README.md

-- 👋 Hi, I’m @dianasgit or Diana Romão :)
+- 👋 Hi, I’m Diana Romão :)
 - 🌱 I’m currently studying Computer Engineering at University of Évora;
 - 🚀 I’m looking to learn more and collaborate on Java, C, JS, and Web projects;
 - ✨ I’m interested in tech stuff, health care subjects (I'm a former ICU Nurse), and world travel experiences 🌎 ;